 The above was taken in the early stages of rehearsal.
-This silent phrase - our baby name for it is whoosh - is one of several in a dance that will be presented as part of Manhattanville's Fall Dance Concert November 14-17.
+[NB: this was visible on a Facebook link which has since been removed.
+Because broken links are no fun, "the above" is a slideshow of the completed Book of Breath.]
+This silent phrase - our baby name for it is whoosh - was one of several in a dance that will be presented as part of Manhattanville's Fall Dance Concert November 14-17.
 A real change, after all of the pop music I've enjoyed sharing with dancers and audiences, to settle into some quiet.

 There is music, of course: classical sounding choral music by way of the avant garde, written by Pulitzer prize-winning Caroline Shaw.
 As for the movement material I've devised, it's not my usual vernacular, throw-away vocabulary; what's coming up is more two-dimensional, Greek vase-ish.
 As the piece was evolving, I kept saying to the dancers: "you have no idea, this is not what I usually make!"
 Apparently, the very idea of modern dance to be shown in a proscenium setting brings out the archaic in me.